-In a randomized, double-blind, placebo-controlled clinical trial, South Korean scientists found that combination of this herb and weekly acupuncture treatments that the herb gets better results than treatment with antibiotics, with or without acupuncture.
+In a randomized, double-blind, placebo-controlled clinical trial, South Korean scientists found that combination of this herb and weekly acupuncture treatments9 that the herb gets better results10 than treatment with antibiotics, with or without acupuncture.
 Acupuncture treatments further reduce inflammation.

 You can buy the formula on amazon.com, but don’t.
 Instead, see a practitioner of Traditional Chinese Medicine and inquire if there are standardized herbal formulas—you want brands that are made by Japanese or South Korean companies—or acupuncture treatments that may help your acne.
 The overall cost of weekly acupuncture and herbs is usually lower than the cost of Retin-A, Accutane, or Differin, and the likelihood of side effects is lower, too.

 Oak bark11 is a traditional remedy for inflammation of the skin.
 Traditionally, someone who had eczema, hives, psoriasis, or acne would be asked to bathe the affected body parts in warm water to which an oak bark tea had been added.
 Japanese bath product makers have devised bath washes made with an extract from the bark of Prunus jamasakura, also known as the Japanese cherry tree, which is more effective than washes made with oak bark extracts.